JakeHattwell/playground/README.md

-# playground
+# wormjam-playground

-testing ground for messing around with integrations
+Testing ground for messing around with integrations

+Working with the [WormJam](https://github.com/jakehattwell/WormJam) genome scale model